 Plasticine is contorted into inventions of various specimens and placed into hand-painted fanciful landscapes.
 The impulsive methods used in the cultivation of these 'beings’ dictate their artificial development, constructing a believable sense of control for herself.

-A set of 5 life-size plants, made from icing sugar, stand alongside information about their medicinal properties associated with memory.
-Relative to each other, the plants medicinal qualities effect the human brain in a deductive way; destructing, erasing and blocking memory.
+A set of five life-size plants, made from icing sugar, stand alongside information about their medicinal properties.
+All of the plants affect the human brain in a deductive way; destructing, erasing and blocking memory.

-This window installation is a literal window view into a small aspect of my fictionalised narrative.
+A literal view into a small aspect of Shayna's fictional world.

-2018 EVERYTHING WAS BEAUTIFUL AND NOTHING HURT San Mei Gallery, London, United Kingdom
+2018 EVERYTHING WAS BEAUTIFUL AND NOTHING HURT, San Mei Gallery, London

 2017 La Dia Blesse, 15f Micawber St, London

 2014 Ben's Show, Arlington R, London